top of page

 The ideal time to visit Ostional Wildlife Refuge is during the rainy season, which spans from May to December.
 During this period, turtles can be seen almost daily, even outside of the mass nesting events known as "arribadas".
 The most intense "arribadas" occur from September to December, with smaller ones sometimes happening in June and January.
 While turtles nest year-round, sightings during the dry season months from February to April are rare, with potentially only one or two turtles per night.

 Turtles prefer to nest in the dark, making the waxing crescent moon or the period just after the new moon the optimal times for observation.
-The best times to see turtles in Ostional are around sunset, approximately 5 PM, and early in the morning around 5 AM.
+The best times to see turtles in Ostional are around sunset, approximately 5 PM, and early in the morning, around 5 AM.
 Baby turtles frequently hatch in the early morning hours.

 Volunteer opportunities at Ostional Wildlife Refuge